 EU Delegations to the UN are responsible for the day-to-day coordination of the EU common position, including the drafting of EU statements and the adoption of EU positions on resolutions and other texts.
 These positions are generally established through EU coordination meetings.
 The EU Delegation plays an active role in defining EU positions, thereby contributing to the enhanced role of the EU at the UN.

 In New York, the delegation hosts more than 1,300 coordination meetings annually so when the EU and its Member States speak at the UN, they will do so coherently and with one voice.
 In 2015, the EU delivered more than 220 statements at the UN in New York, including 31 at the Security Council.
 Member States were united on 92% of the resolutions adopted by the UNGA in 2014.

 UN SECURITY COUNCIL: ACTING IN CONCERT

 Two EU Member States, France and the UK are permanent members of the Security Council.
 In addition, EU countries also serve as non-permanent members.
-Currently Spain represents the EU as a non-permanent member.
-Starting in 2017, Sweden will assume a two-year term in the UNSC to be succeeded by the Netherlands in 2018.
+Currently Sweden also represents the EU as a non-permanent member.
+In 2017, Italy will assume a one-year term in the UNSC to be succeeded by the Netherlands in 2018.
 In a memorable display of EU unity, Italy and the Netherlands agreed on 28 July 2016 to split the two-year term with Italy taking the seat in 2017, and the Netherlands in 2018.

 EU Security Council members keep the EU institutions and other Member States fully informed of the Security Council’s work and, as appropriate, reflect EU positions.
 Pursuant to article 34 of the Treaty on European Union, “when the Union has defined a position on a subject which is on the United Nations Security Council agenda, those Member States which sit on the Security Council shall request that the High Representative be invited to present the Union’s position”.